 In our current context, Daiva means deity.
-In some parts of India, people use the word Devata instead of Daiva.
+In the Northern states and a few other parts of India, people use the word Devata instead of Daiva.
 Both words mean the same.

 Sadly, not only our ancestor’s positivity, even their negative Karmic imprints remain.
 If one person deviates from Dharmic ways, it can affect the entire family.
 In the Mahabharata, one Duryodhana was enough to destroy his whole family.
 Due to this, we must try to remain positive, particularly when visiting the Kula Daiva.
 My parents, Kalyanaram and Rajalakshmi, observed Vrata, religious austerities before every visit to our Kula Daiva temple.

 In Tamil Nadu, astrologers consider that Saturn (Shani) prepares each individual’s Karmic balance sheet.
 He then hands it over to his assistants Rahu and Ketu.
 Based on our Karma, these two shadow planets give us good or bad results.
 Rahu provides us with increased effects, while Ketu gives us reduced results.
 According to astrology, Rahu and Kethu rule over our Kula Daiva.
 Hence, worshipping the Kula Daiva can control the impact of Rahu and Ketu.